Is Uber Safe in Cabo in 2023?

 for two people is $58, not including tip!

 There are accusations of local taxis and Uber drivers fighting and causing traffic accidents.
 There are also accusations that top-level administration in Baja California SUR Government is involved in gaining revenue from taxis and licensing.
-Understand taxi unions pay to license their vehicles and pay individual permit fees for resort and airport access where Uber and Lyft drivers skirt or sidestep these regulations picking up off the property.
+Understand taxi unions pay to license their vehicles and pay individual permit fees for resort and airport access whereas Uber and Lyft drivers skirt or sidestep these regulations by picking up off the property.

 Uber en Los Cabos Airport?
 Si!

 Currently, there is Uber in Cabo however, they cannot pick you up at the Los Cabos Airport or Cabo San Lucas Airport.
 If you get an Uber in Los Cabos to drive to the Airport they can only drop you off and this is still questionable being legal.
 If you want to get an Uber from any airport, you’ll need to wheel your luggage and any travel golf bags to the outer parameters of the airport property to the Highway for a roadside pick-up.
 That walk alone is about 1/2 and the traffic is not safe.
 Especially for a family.

 Our recommendation is for your safety and security do not to use Uber in Cabo San Lucas.